thinkshout/feeding-texas/_press/2014/09/Census-Seventeen-Percent-Texans-in-Poverty.md

 title: Census Says 17.5 Percent of Texans and 25 Percent of Texas Children Live in Poverty
 pullquote: Texas leads the nation in opportunity, but too many hard-working Texans are still struggling to make ends meet.
 attribution: Celia Cole
-tweet: Census: 17.5 Percent of Texans and 25 Percent of Texas Children Live in Poverty
+tweet: Census Says 17.5 Percent of Texans and 25 Percent of Texas Children Live in Poverty
 date: 2014-09-18
 categories:
   - Poverty